huntdatacenter/docs/docs/coordination/agreements/overview.md

 ### Use your own processing template

 Sometimes your host organization prefers their own data processing agreement template.
-This is fine with us as long as the template is compliant with requirements set forth in GDPR, other relevant laws, and that we are able to comply with your organization's security requirements.
+This is fine with us as long as the template is compliant with requirements set forth in GDPR, other relevant laws, ISO 27001, and that we are able to comply with your organization's security requirements.
 Please note that such templates will need involvement from NTNU's legal team.
 [Contact us](/contact) for time estimates.